Sister Lynda Cherry of Seattle will be our special guest speaker.

 Lynda presented classes at BYU Education Week on the Feasts and Festivals, ancient temple practices, and divine symbolism.
 She presented at firesides and conferences for several Northwest stakes, and taught Gospel Doctrine for over 15 years.
 She is working on three important research volumes.

 She brings to us great passion about UNITING Israel.
-Her audiences have been strengthened and inspired, as you will also be.

 Appropriate Jewish cultural music will be played.